andy1122/andy1122/README.md

 - 🔭 I’m currently working on Deep learning/computer vision in sports analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cuda and parallel programming
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on cuda projects
-- 🤔 I’m looking for help with ...
 - 📫 How to reach me: https://www.linkedin.com/in/nihaltahariyae/